 An impairment analysis is performed at each reporting date using a provision matrix to measure expected credit losses.
 The provision rates are based on the days past due for groupings of various customer segments with similar loss patterns.
 The calculation reflects the probability-weighted outcome, the time value of money and reasonable and supportable information that is available at the reporting date about past events, current conditions and forecasts of future economic conditions.
-Accounts receivable are written off when there is no reasonable expectation of recovery.
-Indicators that there is no reasonable expectation of recovery include, amongst others, the failure of a debtor to engage in a repayment plan and a failure to make contractual payments for a period of greater than 120 days past due.
+Accounts receivable are written off when there is no reasonable expectation of recovery include, amongst others, the failure of a debtor to engage in a repayment plan and a failure to make contractual payments for a period of greater than 120 days past due.
 As of March 31, 2022 and December 31, 2021, the Company had \$9 and \$8, respectively, in expected credit losses that have been recognized on receivables from contracts with customers in the Rest of World ("ROW") segment.
-As of March 31, 2022 and December 31, 2021, the Company had \$138 and \$104, respectively, in expected credit losses that have been recognized on receivables from contracts with customers in the United States ("U.S.") segment.
+As of March 31, 2022 and December 31, 2021, the company had \$138 and \$104, respectively, in expected credit losses that have been recognized on receivables from contracts ("U.S.") segment.